 Rachel Miner on Romantic Extras

-I interviewed Rachel Miner on "Romantic Extras" on Philosophy in Action Radio on Wednesday, 18 July 2012.
-Listen to or download the podcast below.
+I interviewed Rachel Miner on "Romantic Extras" on 18 July 2012.
+Listen to or download this episode of Philosophy in Action Radio below.

 Most couples know the joy of sharing loving "extras" with their partner.
 In fact, making those efforts to do something special isn't really "extra," it's part of a vibrant romantic relationship.
 The challenge is figuring out what actions to take in practice.